Skip to main content

 • The hub VNet contains shared infrastructure and services.

-• Each spoke Vnet houses isolated Azure Databricks workspaces for different business units or teams.
+• The spoke Vnet houses the Azure Databricks workspace deployed by SRA.
+SRA can be used more than once for new workspaces for different business units or teams.

 This topology enhances security by isolating workloads and controlling traffic flow between VNets.